-The recent surge of unaccompanied minors means so many more of the youth we serve need caring adults in their lives to connect them to education, mental health, and legal aid services.
-Last year, a small group of staff began the DREAMER Committee to respond to these needs with the goal to help youth fulfill their educational goals.
+The recent surge of unaccompanied minors means many more of the youth we serve need caring adults in their lives to connect them to education, mental health, and legal aid services.
+In 2015, a small group of staff began the DREAMER Committee to respond to these needs with the goal to help youth fulfill their educational or career dreams.

 Since then, the committee has organized three DACA clinics, know-your-rights trainings, cultural events, and rallies often donning the red “Our Dreams Are Not Illegal” t-shirt of their own design.
-They also raised money to establish the DREAMER Fund to help youth apply for President Obama’s Deferred Action for Childhood Arrivals (DACA) and other immigration process fees.
-So far, they have awarded 13 scholarships to help youth apply for DACA and other protected immigration statuses, including one youth, Manuel Sibrian, who applied for U.S. citizenship to pursue his dream of joining the Police Academy.
+Most importantly, the committee raised money to establish the DREAMER Fund to help youth apply for Deferred Action for Childhood Arrivals (DACA) applications and other immigration process fees.
+To date, the DREAMER Fund has made 15 awards to help youth apply for DACA and other protected immigration statuses, including one youth, Manuel Sibrian, who applied for U.S. citizenship to pursue his dream of joining the Police Academy.

 LAYC DREAMER FUND